Wildlife of India Photo Tour 2018

-Join us in April 2017 on a fifteen day tour of India to photograph its wildlife.
-This trip has been designed so that we can see and photograph as many species of Indian wildlife that is possible in two weeks, and in Kaziranga, Satpura and Bandhavgarh we can achieve just that.
+Join us in April 2018 on a sixteen day tour of India to photograph its wildlife.
+This trip has been designed so that we can see and photograph as many species of Indian wildlife that is possible in just over two weeks, and in Kaziranga, Satpura and Bandhavgarh we can achieve just that.

 Note: You can combine this tour with Tigers of India

 This tour immediately prepends Tigers of India.
-You can combine both for a three week wildlife and tiger experience.
+You can combine both for a 24 day week wildlife and tiger experience.
 Please see below for a special cost which incorporates both tours.

 Other wildlife await us too, langur, macaque, dhole, gaur, water buffalo, as well as sambur and spotted deer and nilgai antelope.
 Of course there will also be birds; the great Indian hornbill, and it will be the courtship season of peacocks to see their mating ritual and tail feathers on full display.

 I will lead this tour with the very reputable Karan Rana of Pugdundee Safaris.
 Karan is a guide with over twenty years experience of Indian parks and its wildlife.
 We employ some of the best driver guides that India can offer and our vehicles are especially adapted to accommodate photographers, with no more than two photographers per vehicle.
 We also stay in luxury accommodation throughout to ensure comfort, good food and excellent service.

 To reserve your spot on this safari please email me at firstname.lastname@example.org